maszar/Books-organising/README.md

 # Books-organising

-This is my Python exercieses
+This is my Python exercises.